 Men from all periods of history have gone to extreme, and sometimes dangerous, extents to increase the length and girth of their penises, as well as the duration of their erections.
 Jelqing, also termed “milking,” is believed to have originated in the Middle East, where fathers would teach their sons sexual techniques in preparation to become a “desirable” marriage partner.1 Although a person can have an extremely satisfying sex life without altering the size of his penis, males have continuously sacrificed safety and security for a chance to enlarge their penises.
 Pressures of the mainstream media may cause some people to view their bodies in an unsatisfactory manner, despite the fact that every body type is beautiful and natural in its own way.3 Although penis enlargement may be glamorized in the media, it is almost always unnecessary for true satisfaction.

 Does Jelqing Increase Penis Size?

-Despite the risks listed above and scientific disclaimers, we understand that many men will attempt to jelq in hopes of an inexpensive and “natural” way to achieve penis enlargement.
-We provide our understanding of the exercise below.5 By using these techniques, the jelqer should minimize any potential damage and hopefully maximize any desired gains.
+Despite the risks listed above and scientific disclaimers, we understand that some men will attempt to jelq in hopes of an inexpensive and “natural” way to achieve penis enlargement.
+We provide our understanding of the exercise steps below.
+We would like to emphasize that these techniques have been provided by proponents of jelqing, and not medical sources.
+By using these techniques cautiously and with an awareness of the risks, the jelqer should minimize any potential damage and hopefully maximize any desired gains.

 - Warm Up